NewcastleRSE/sweet-project-website/README.md

-# The Sweet Project Website
+# The SWEET Project Website

 ## About

-The Sweet Project: Providing protection, safeguarding, empowerment, problem-solving skills and support.
+The SWEET Project: Providing protection, safeguarding, empowerment, problem-solving skills and support.

 ### Project Team